pySpainMobility: Unlocking Spanish Open Mobility Data for Spatial Inequality Research: Mobility Data

 The Mobility module in\texttt{ pySpainMobility }provides a standardized interface for downloading and preprocessing the main datasets made available by the Spanish Ministry of Transport and Sustainable Mobility.
 These datasets are published under the national open data strategy and contain anonymized information derived from more than 13 million mobile phone users.
 The module allows access to daily mobility indicators in a programmatic and reproducible way, offering support for both historical (Version 1: February 2020 – May 2021 based on CDRs) and recent (Version 2: from January 2022 onward based on passive measurements) data collections.

 Upon instantiation, the user specifies the version of the dataset, the spatial aggregation level (districts, municipalities, or greater urban areas), and the temporal range of interest.
 The zones parameter accepts various aliases (e.g., `distritos', `municipios', `gau') for user flexibility.
 The start date is mandatory, while the end date, if not specified, will be equal to the start date.
 All data are downloaded directly from the Ministry's open data portal and stored in Parquet format within the designated output directory.
+To keep national-scale processing tractable, the module parses the large daily files through an Apache Arrow backend by default, with an automatic fallback to pandas and optional Dask support for out-of-core workloads, and caches downloaded data as compressed Parquet to avoid repeated transfers.

 The main functionalities of the module are described below.